 Thank you for stopping by.

-I am a homegrown Canadian girl currently living with my husband, Matt, and our adorable border collie, Baltik, in Charlevoix, Quebec.
+I am a homegrown Canadian girl currently living with my husband, Matt, our son, Noah and our border collie, Baltik, in Revelstoke, British Columbia.
 We’ve moved around a little bit, from Canada to France and back again with a little detour in the middle.
 We share a passion for the outdoors, and regularly try to escape into the mountains in search of a little adventure.
 So much of this blog is a reflection of me, us, and our growing life together.
 I started this blog when I first moved to France and a lot has changed since my first post, but every recipe and story is a part of me and my journey through this crazy life.
 I’m just happy you’ve joined me for a moment in it.

 Good food makes me happy, sharing it with good people makes me even happier.